pgexperts/patroni-cluster-guide/README.md

 ## drop the default cluster and recreate with the pg_createconfig_patroni command
 ```
 #NETWORK=$(ip r|grep '/.*link'|awk '{print $1}')
-# Becaure we're using an NLB we need to all the subnets in the VPC
+# Becaure we're using an NLB we need to add all the subnets in the VPC
 NETWORK="172.31.0.0/16"
 sudo pg_dropcluster --stop 14 main
 sudo pg_createconfig_patroni --network=${NETWORK} 14 main